-Every PDCP entity uses zero, one or several different header compression protocol types.
-Several PDCP entities may be defined for a UE with each using the same or different protocol type.
-In this version of the specification, only two header compression protocol types, RFC 2507 [6] and RFC 3095 [8], are supported.
+Every PDCP entity uses zero, one or several different header compression protocols.
+Each individual PDCP entity uses at most one instance of each header compression protocol.
+Several PDCP entities may be defined for a UE with each using the same or a different set of header compression protocols.
+In this version of the specification, only two header compression protocols, RFC 2507 [6] and RFC 3095 [8], are supported.